 The town of Tarpon Springs started as a Greek sponge harvesting village.
-Many Greeks still live here so it is a great place to immerse yourself in Greek culture and cuisine.
+As a result, many Greeks still live here.
+Consequently, it is a great place to immerse yourself in Greek culture and cuisine.
 Wander down to the sponge docks to browse the shops and restaurants.
 We spent two romantic nights on a houseboat docked at the marina.
 Located on the Gulf of Mexico, Tarpon Springs also has several nearby beaches.

 Go Greek in Tarpon Springs, FL

-We chose to spend our nights in Tarpon Springs on a houseboat.
+Unless you get seasick, we recommend spending the night on a houseboat.
 We rented ours for a reasonable price through Homeaway which has since merged with VRBO, but Airbnb also has boats for rent.
 The first night we sipped wine on the upper deck while listening to live bands playing at Miss Vicki’s on the River.
-The second night we walked over to Miss Vicki’s and shared a few drinks with locals and ate some appetizers.
+Then the second night we walked over to Miss Vicki’s and shared a few drinks with locals and ate some appetizers.

 The next day we headed out to the beach.
 We chose Sunset Beach for its’ seclusion.
-I went paddle boarding while my husband lounged on the beach.
+I brought my paddle board, so I spent the day in the water while my husband lounged on the beach.
 However, if you prefer renting paddle boats or kayaks, nearby Fred Howard Park is for you.